- 2017 World Championships Silver – M32

 The youngest member of the Denmark SailGP Team, Lars-Peter Rosendahl was selected by helmsman Nicolai Sehested following a two-week training and selection camp in New Zealand’s Northland region.
-His inclusion on the crew will bring a promising up-and-coming Danish sailor who’s work ethic and commitment will make him a valued member in the squad’s first season in the global championship.
+His inclusion on the crew adds a promising up-and-coming Danish sailor whose work ethic and commitment make him a valued member of the squad.

 Rosendahl was a force on the youth sailing circuit, winning back-to-back world match racing titles in 2014 and 2015 alongside his brother.

 Rosendahl has continued to develop as a sailor during his time on the World Match Racing Tour in keelboats and catamarans.
 During the 2019 season, he competed in a variety of classes, including 42, Swan50, Soto40 and TP52, in addition to M32 catamarans.